 Faith-based programs are allowed to be considered under the Act for time credits.
 The BOP director must also ensure that non-faith-based programs that can qualify for earned time credit are also offered.

-SECTION 107: CREATION OF AN INDEPENDENT RESEARCH COMMITTEE
+FIRST STEP ACT EXPLAINED: SECTION 107: CREATION OF AN INDEPENDENT RESEARCH COMMITTEE

 Within 30 days of the signing of this act the National Institute of Justice must create an independent review committee to assist the Attorney general in carrying out his duties, including conducting a review of existing prisoner risk and needs assessment systems, “developing recommendations regarding evidence-based recidivism reduction programs and productive activities,” and conducting research and data analysis.
 The BOP must cooperate with this review.